collinbarrett/wp-vps-build-guide/README.md

 	- Test ssh into the VPS as {myUser} before closing the root Terminal window.
 		- `ssh {myVPSName}`
-	- Type "exit" in root Terminal window.
+	- Type "exit" in the root Terminal window.
 	- _via <a href="https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04" target="_blank">DigitalOcean</a>_
 6. Snapshot 1
 	- `sudo poweroff now`
 	- Create a Snapshot in the DO control panel.
-7. Update all the things and cleanup after yourself.
+7. Update all the things and tidy up.
 	- `sudo apt-get update`
 	- `sudo apt-get upgrade`
 	- `sudo apt-get dist-upgrade`